-Today is June 1st, which marks the kick off to the Media March until Fathers Day on June 19th.
+Today is June 1st, which marks the kick-off to the Media March until Father’s Day on June 19th.
 That’s right!
 You will see a glut of media segments, articles, books, films, etc. with a focus or “spin” capturing the essence of involved, caring, active, engaged, and committed dads.
-Of course, we will aim to share as much relevant content that we can.
+Of course, we will aim to share as much relevant content as we can.

 So, without further delay…here is some information about a new film that is Premiering on HBO on Father’s Day (June 19th).
 A.O.
 Scott, a movie critic whose opinions I truly value, calls the film “Remarkable.”

 The Kids Grow Up, by New York City dad, Doug Block, aims to be a moving film about his relationship with his only child, Lucy.
 The film “chronicles Lucy’s emotionally fraught last year at home before leaving for college.
 Moving seamlessly between past, present, and the fast-approaching future, Block has not only crafted a loving portrait of a girl transitioning into womanhood, but also a deeply poignant look at parenting and what it means to let go.